Martin Lewis has advised people to take a meter reading this weekend ahead of the October energy price cap increase.

-So by paying in advance (if you can afford to), you could end up paying for energy in April at the lower pre-price hike rate.
+So by paying in advance (if you can afford to), you could end up paying for energy in September at the lower pre-price hike rate.
 Martin Lewis is urging people to get up to date with their energy meter readings at the end of this month so suppliers know just how much they've used.

 If you can take a reading today, do it, so you don't end up paying an unnecessarily high estimate.
 If not, try and get the job done over the weekend or early next week.

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

 Millie Hurst was Senior Content Editor at Ideal Home from 2020-2022, and is now Section Editor at Homes & Gardens.
 Before stepping into the world of interiors, she worked as a Senior SEO Editor for News UK in both London and New York.
 You can usually find her looking up trending terms and finding real-life budget makeovers our readers love.
 Millie came up with the website's daily dupes article which gives readers ways to curate a stylish home for less.

 How to balance radiators - the little-known household task experts swear will slash your energy bills this winter

 When was the last time you balanced your radiators?

 By Lauren Bradbury

 Christmas gifts under £100 - top treats your loved ones this year

 If it's gorgeous gifts under £100 mark that you're looking for, you've come to the right place.
 Get through your gift list with help from this brilliant round-up of potential presents, from some of our favourite brands